 Top Democrat Says Election Will Decide DACA's Fate

-Sen. Dick Durbin, D-Ill., has long led the push to provide a permanent legal status to the so-called "DREAMers" — young adults in the United States illegally who were brought to the country as children.
+Sen. Dick Durbin, D-Ill., has long led the push to provide a permanent legal status for "DREAMers" — young adults in the United States illegally who were brought to the country as children.

 Durbin was in the mix on multiple bipartisan deals in recent months, as the clock ticked toward a March 5 expiration of the Deferred Action for Childhood Arrivals program, which President Trump decided in September 2017 to end.